List of Chicago Fire characters: Kelly Severide

 Kelly Severide (season 1 – present) is the lieutenant at Firehouse 51 and the officer in charge of Squad 3.

 In season 2, Severide is targeted by an arsonist twice before realizing that the arsonist is targeting firefighters.
-He makes the connection that the arsonist is also a firefighter, most likely Kevin Hadley.
-When he goes to see Hadley, he hints that he's the arsonist, but they have no proof.
-They eventually catch him in the act and he's arrested.
-In the episode "A Power Move", while meeting with his father, Severide spots Benny hugging a young lady believing the latter is cheating on his wife with her.
-Kelly then meets with Benny who tells him that he will succeed Boden as the new chief of fire house 51.
-This news leaves and shocked and angry with his father for trying to do that despite his close friendship with his chief.
-In the episode "No Regrets", he later confronts the young lady named, Katie Nolan, about her supposed affair with Benny until she reveals that Benny is her father, making her his younger half-sister.
-Very soon after that, Severide confronts his father and lashes out at him for everything.
-At the end, Benny acknowledges that Severide is right about him and apologizes for not being there for him.
-He also decides not to take the position of chief from Boden because of their friendship.
-Benny decides to go back to his wife and other sons but not before telling Kelly to get to know his sister.
-Soon Kelly goes to find Katie and formally meets his sister for the first time.
+He makes the connection that the arsonist is also a firefighter, most likely Kevin Hadley, but they have no proof, until they eventually catch him in the act and he is arrested.
+In the episode "A Power Move", Severide spots his father Benny hugging a young woman and believes he is having an affair.
+Kelly meets Benny who tells him that he will succeed Boden as the new chief of fire house 51.
+In the episode "No Regrets", Severide confronts the young woman, Katie Nolan, who reveals Benny is her father, making her Severide's younger half-sister.
+Severide lashes out at Benny, who acknowledges that Severide is right about him and apologizes for not being there for him as a father.
+Benny decides not to take the job from Boden, and encourages Severide to get to know his half-sister.
+Kelly goes to find Katie and formally meets his sister for the first time.

 In season 3, he struggles with the death of his best friend, Leslie Shay and is not being himself and goes out drinking every night, leaving everyone worried about him.
 This is until he goes to Vegas for a weekend and meets Brittany Baker, a graphic artist from Florida.
 Severide returns from Vegas, smiling and happy, and informs the house that he got married in Vegas.
 They think he is kidding at first, but soon realize he is serious.